Iterable/iterable-android-sdk/README.md

 # Iterable Android SDK

-The `iterable-android-sdk` is a Java implementation of an Android client for Iterable, supporting Android API versions 15 and higher.
+The Iterable Android SDK is a Java implementation of an Android client for Iterable, supporting Android API versions 15 and higher.

 ## Setting up a push integration in Iterable